Essential Website Security: Guide on How to Secure Your Website

 Think about scrolling on the newsfeed of a social networking site.
 New stories or tweets load while you are still reading the ones already on your screen, and you can refresh the newsfeed when you want to load the new content.

-4. Hide WordPress version
+4. Hide CMS version

-The way to combat WordPress vulnerabilities in older versions is to keep your version updated to the latest one.
+The way to combat vulnerabilities in older versions is to keep your version updated to the latest one.
 Many website administrators are afraid that updating a live site may cause something to break.
 Therefore, it is best to do so on a staging site first.

-- Remove Malware from your website: Use a good security plugin, like MalCare, to automatically remove malware without a trace.
+- Remove malware from your website: Use a good security plugin, like MalCare, to automatically remove malware without a trace.

 - Update everything: As we said before, software updates are vital.
-Make sure you have the latest versions of WordPress, themes and plugins.
+Make sure you have the latest versions of core, themes and plugins.
 If you don’t, there is a good chance this is the reason your website got hacked in the first place.

 - Review every admin user: Scrutinise every admin account carefully.
 We’ve said this already in this article, but hackers create admin accounts to regain access to a website that they have hacked, in case the malware has been discovered.